 Thus in integral homology we have $H_*(\Omega\Sigma M ;\coefZ)\cong T(a_1, a_2, b)$, where $|a_1|=|a_2|=3$ and $|b|=6$, and the comultiplication is given by $\Delta(a_i)=1\otimes a_i +a_i\otimes 1$ for $i=1,2$ and $\Delta(b)=1\otimes b + a_1\otimes a_2 -a_2\otimes a_1 +b\otimes 1$.
 Therefore this Hopf algebra is not primitively generated.
 We want to show that this Hopf algebra is however isomorphic to a Lie-Hopf algebra by describing the change of this basis to a primitive one.
 As $a_1$ and $a_2$ are primitive elements, we take $w_i=a_i$ for $i=1,2$.
 For dimensional reasons, $w_3= b+ \lambda_1 a_1|a_2 +\lambda_2 a_2|a_1+\lambda_3 a_1|a_1+\lambda_4 a_2|a_2$.
 As we want $w_3$ to be primitive, we need the following relation to hold

 By a direct calculation, we conclude that for $w_3$ one can take, for example, $w_3=b+a_2|a_1$.
-Thus we have confirmed that $H_*(\Omega\Sigma M;\coefZ)$ is isomorphic to a Lie-Hopf algebra. \end{example} \begin{example} Now let us look at the 7-dimensional moment-angle manifold $M=(D^2,S^1)^K$ where $K$ is a pentagon, that is,
+Thus we have confirmed that $H_*(\Omega\Sigma M;\coefZ)$ is isomorphic to a Lie-Hopf algebra. \end{exa} \begin{exa} Now let us look at the 7-dimensional moment-angle manifold $M=(D^2,S^1)^K$ where $K$ is a pentagon, that is,

 Following~\cite{BP}, the cohomology algebra is given ny

 where $|u_1|=1, |v_i|=2$ and the differential $d$ is given by $d(u_i)=v_i$ and $d(v_i)=0$ for $1\leq i\leq 5$.
 There are five 3-dimensional cycles $a_1=u_1v_3, a_2=u_4v_1, a_3=u_2v_4, a_4=u_5v_2, a_5=u_3v_5$; five 4-dimensional cycles $b_1=u_4u_5v_2, b_2=u_2u_3v_5, b_3=u_5u_1v_3, b_4=u_3u_4v_1, b_5=u_1u_2v_4$ and one 7-dimensional cycle $c=u_1u_2u_3v_4v_5$.
 All non-trivial cup products are given by $a_ib_i=b_ia_i=c$ for $1\leq i\leq5$.
 Thus in integral homology we have $H_*(\Omega\Sigma M ;\coefZ)\cong T(\{a_i, b_i\}_{i=1}^5, c)$, where $|a_i|=3$, $|b_i|=4$ and $|c|=7$, and the comultiplication is given by $\Delta(a_i)=1\otimes a_i +a_i\otimes 1$, $\Delta(b_i)=1\otimes b_i +b_i\otimes 1$ for $1\leq i\leq5$ and $\Delta(c)=1\otimes c +\sum_{i=1}^5 (a_i\otimes b_i + b_i\otimes a_i) +c\otimes 1$.
 Thus this Hopf algebra is not primitively generated.
 We want to show that this Hopf algebra is however isomorphic to a Lie-Hopf algebra by describing the change of this basis to a primitive one.
 As $a_i$ and $b_i$ are primitive elements, we take for $w_{2i-1}=a_i$ and $w_{2i}=b_i$ for $1\leq i\leq 5$.
 For dimensional reasons, $w_{11}= c+ \sum_{i=1}^5(\lambda_i a_i|b_i +\lambda_{i+5} b_i|a_i)$.
 As we want $w_{11}$ to be primitive, we need the following relation to hold